%2F%2Fusers%2Ff28e966a-8b86-4152-bc53-9fb3a8ef1a75%2Fratecard%2F541152951_1401912881662147_8808403856224457114_n-mfhrd39k.jpg&w=1200&q=75)

-Chinook Salmon: AKA King Salmon, these are the bruisers of Lake Ontario.
-Chinooks can top 30 pounds and will make you work for every inch of line.
-They're most active in late summer and early fall as they prepare to run the tributaries.
-Landing a big king is a bucket-list item for many anglers - the kind of fish you'll be talking about for years.
+Chinook Salmon: Also called King Salmon, these are the heavyweights of the Great Lakes.
+Lake Ontario Chinooks can top 30 pounds, providing an arm-wrenching battle when hooked.
+They're most active in late summer and early fall as they prepare for their spawning run.
+Landing a trophy Chinook is often the highlight of an angler's season.

 Vehicle Guest Capacity: 6